Skip Navigation and Go To Content

 Contact person: Erik Hinojosa - [email protected]

 The University of Texas Rio Grande Valley School of Medicine Department of Internal Medicine has been active in the UTHealth Houston CCTS program since the creation of the School of Medicine.
 Efforts have been underway to identify physical premises for a CRU at The University of Texas Rio Grande Valley.
 Most recently, UTHealth RGV has inaugurated an ambulatory care outpatient clinic site on the campus of Knapp Medical Center (KMC), Weslaco, Texas, where four CCTS sub-award SARS-COV-2 /COVID treatment clinical trials have been occurring since 2020.
-With easy first-floor entry and sufficient clinical square footage and number of exam rooms and administrative office/team space, this clinical setting is supported by the KMC leadership for the shared vision of The University of Texas Rio Grande Valley and UTHealth of a University of Texas Rio Grande Valley CRU.
+With easy first-floor entry and sufficient square footage to support multiple exam rooms and administrative office space, this clinical setting is supported by the KMC leadership as the vision shared by The University of Texas Rio Grande Valley and UTHealth Houston of a University of Texas Rio Grande Valley CRU.

 rgv_cru